plantacerium/plantacerium/README.md

-# ⚡ Architect.
-Engineer.
-Strategist.
-Plantacerium.
+# Plantacerium Architect Engineer Strategist.

 ### *Precision Engineering.
 Immediate Scale.
 Unbounded Vision.*

 I am a **Senior Software Engineer** who operates where "impossible" meets "deployed."
 Since day one, I have owned the lifecycle of my software from the initial spark of a bold idea to the concrete execution of resilient systems.

-My approach is one: **Dream Big, Execute Immediately.** I don't wait for the future; I compile it.
+One of my approachs: **Dream Big, Execute Immediately.** I don't wait for the future; I compile it.

 ---

-## 🏛 The Portfolio
+## The Portfolio

 I build cosmos, not just repositories.
 Here is how my current architecture drives impact across the stack.